Editor’s Note: This is a revised and updated version for 2019.

 High fructose corn syrup is what most commercial sodas are absolutely full of.
 It is also one of the biggest contributors to the obesity problem in the United States.
 Soda is cheap and the corn industry is extremely subsidized.

 Regardless of how much corn you consume, you are still paying for some of it if you pay taxes at all.
 Making your own soda can help you lose weight and not feel so deprived as you do so.

 You control the ingredients.

-Back in college and when I was a kid I consumed way more sugary soda than I should of.
+Back in college and when I was a kid, I consumed way more sugary soda than I should have.
 A lot of kids do, especially those that grew up in a lower economic bracket.
 It was a treat that was affordable until you got the dental bills a decade or more later.

 While a lot of readers became soda drinkers when cane sugar was the normal method of sweetening, now all the mainstream sodas and drinks are sweetened using high fructose corn syrup.

 High fructose corn syrup is some nasty stuff to consume all the time and a main contributor to the obesity and diabetes epidemic.
 There are other ways and one of them is making your own so you can control sweetener levels and flavors.